Hare Do: Plot

-Elmer Fudd is hunting for Bugs Bunny using his "Wabbit Detector". ("Awmy surpwus.
-Hahahahahahahaha.")
+Elmer Fudd is hunting for Bugs Bunny using his "Wabbit Detector". ("Awmy surpwus, hehehehehehehe," chortles Fudd.)
 As he is searching, Bugs misleads Elmer, who walks off a cliff.
 Later Elmer gives chase to Bugs and Bugs hitches a ride in a car not noticing Elmer is the driver.
 When Bugs realizes that, Elmer stops the car at a movie theater.

 Bugs pays his admission to get in the theater.
 After some pushing his way through the occupied seats and getting a snack, he is faced with Elmer.
 As Elmer follows Bugs pushing their way past the occupied seats Elmer comes across a little old lady, who hits Elmer for his interruption.
 Elmer finds out that the "old lady" is Bugs in disguise ensuing a scuffle with Bugs as he calls an usher who throws Elmer out.

 Back at his seat, Bugs' view is blocked by a woman with a large hat-which turns out to be Elmer.
 Elmer chases Bugs to a different theater and is greeted by a message on screen requesting him to come to the box office.
 When Elmer inquires, Bugs splatters a pie in his face.
 Elmer then chases Bugs into the men's lounge, but Bugs rushes back out and replaces the sign with the sign from the ladies' lounge.
 Bugs reports Elmer to the usher who throws Elmer out again.
 When Elmer attempts to get back inside, he runs into a guard, who then scares Elmer away.

 When Elmer sneaks back in, he ends up getting trampled by movie patrons going in and out, due to Bugs operating the notification lights until Elmer catches up to him.
 Elmer then chases Bugs back to the theater, where Bugs disguises himself as an usher and leads Elmer through the dark.
 Bugs then reveals himself on stage in a circus act, where his partner, Elmer, on a unicycle, will ride down a highwire and into the mouth of a lion.
 Due to Bugs having placed dark sunglasses on him in the dark, Elmer is unaware he's the act as he unknowingly unicycles down to the waiting lion.
 Bugs then opens the lion's mouth, where he hears Elmer's voice, completely unaware of where he is, wondering if the stunt guy made it.
-Bugs casts a side glance to the audience and says "Eh, yep, he made it" and closes the lion's mouth as the scene irises out.
+Bugs casts a side glance to the audience and says "Eh, yep, he made it" and closes the lion's mouth as the camera irises out.